stackbit-projects/nibble-6deef/content/about.md

       relativeUrl: true
 layout: page
 ---
+> “Half a byte—that is, 4 bits—is sometimes referred to as a nibble (and is sometimes spelled nybble), but this word doesn't come up in conversation nearly as often as byte.”

+Excerpt From: Charles Petzold.
+“Code: The Hidden Language of Computer Hardware and Software”.

 My name is Vitor Calisto Silva and I am a master's student in Porto, Portugal.
 I'm working with bioinformatic tools to perform analysis on the genetics and genomics of the Zebrafish pancreas.
 I am also using this information to compare the findings with what is known about Human pancreas.

 I previously did an internship on a project of conservation of the Iberian Wolf in the northern of Portugal and also participated in a project to study the genetics of the Guinea Baboon populations in Mauritania.